Hillary Clinton Asks Black Pastors for Salvation

 Still, she is stacking the deck.

 South Carolina House Minority Leader Todd Rutherford, State Sen. Marlon Kimpson, and 25 other General Assembly Democrats have endorsed Clinton.
 Former UN Ambassador and Atlanta mayor Andrew Young (also a pastor and former House member), as well as Congresswomen Sheila Jackson Lee, Maxine Waters, and Gwen Moore have all stumped for Clinton.
 Many of the surrogates, including D.C.
 Mayor Muriel Bowser and Congressman G.K.
-Butterfield—who chairs the Congressional Black Caucus—have been dispatched to houses of worship in every corner of the state.
+Butterfield of North Carolina—who chairs the Congressional Black Caucus—have been dispatched to houses of worship in every corner of the state.

 “He only really started talking about these issues,” Rep. Rutherford said of Sanders during an endorsement press call Wednesday afternoon.
 Clinton, Rutherford added, has been talking about these issues for the “last 40 years” while Sanders has only stepped up “in the last 40 days.”